← All Neighbourhood Guides

 Mississauga City Centre 15 to 25 min By car via QEW/427 interchange; practical for cross-GTA commuters

-Etobicoke Centre (Islington) 10 to 15 min Bus or short drive to Islington Station and surrounding retail
+Kipling Station 10 to 15 min Bus or short drive to the Line 2 western terminus and GO/MiWay connections

-TTC bus: Burnhamthorpe Rd to Islington Station (Line 2)
+50 Burnhamthorpe bus to Kipling Station (Line 2)

 Gardiner/QEW: downtown by car in 20 to 30 min